China through the eyes of Andy Warhol

 (CNN)Andy Warhol's personal photographs from his trip to Beijing and Hong Kong in 1982 are arguably the most famous holiday snaps of all time.

-And depending on how an auction of the collection fares later this month, they could soon be among the most valuable.
+And depending on how a May auction of the collection fares, they could soon be among the most valuable.

 Warhol, who was one of the most famous people in the western world at the time of his visit, went largely unrecognized on the streets of Beijing.
 It makes the images even more remarkable, not least to collectors, who have come to view the set as a rare slice of history in the making.